 Being very overweight puts you at more risk of endometrial hyperplasia.
 So, if you are overweight, it seems likely that losing weight will make it less likely that the hyperplasia will return in future after treatment.

-Treatment for atypical endometrial hyperplasia
+Atypical endometrial hyperplasia

 If you have atypical endometrial hyperplasia, your specialist will probably recommend you have a hysterectomy.
 This is an operation to remove the womb.
 This is to prevent you developing a cancer of the lining of the womb.
 If you are in the menopause, you will be offered removal of your ovaries and Fallopian tubes as well; this is called a hysterectomy and salpingo-oophorectomy.